Clint Eastwood: Health and leisure activities

 Eastwood has been a health and fitness fanatic since his teens.
-During the production of Rawside, Eastwood featured in magazines and journals, which often documented his health-conscious lifestyle.
+During the production of Rawhide, he appeared in magazines and journals that often documented his health-conscious lifestyle.
 In an August 1959 edition of TV Guide, for example, Eastwood was photographed doing push-ups.
-He gave tips on fitness and nutrition, telling people to eat plenty of fruit and raw vegetables, take vitamins, and avoid sugar-loaded beverages, excessive alcohol, and overloading on carbohydrates.
+He offered tips on fitness and nutrition, advising people to eat plenty of fruit and raw vegetables, take vitamins, and avoid sugar-loaded beverages, excessive alcohol, and overloading on carbohydrates.

-Eastwood's father's death from a heart attack at the age of 64 in 1970, described by Fritz Manes as "the only bad thing that ever happened to him in his life", came as a shock to Eastwood, since his grandfather had lived to be 92.
-It had a profound impact on his life; from then on he became more productive, working with greater speed and efficiency on set, and adopted an even more rigorous health regimen.
+Eastwood's father's death from a heart attack at age 64 in 1970, described by Fritz Manes as "the only bad thing that ever happened to him in his life", came as a shock to Eastwood, especially since his grandfather had lived to be 92.
+It had a profound impact on his life; from that point forward he became more productive, working with greater speed and efficiency on set, and adopted an even more rigorous health regimen.
 Despite abstaining from hard liquor, he co-opened an old English-inspired pub called the Hog's Breath Inn in Carmel-by-the-Sea in 1971.
 Eastwood eventually sold the pub in 1999 and now owns the Mission Ranch Hotel and Restaurant, also located in Carmel-by-the-Sea.